vndinh/dip_hw2/README.md

 3. Execution & Report

-	- Open Matlab with workspace is 20184187_DinhVu folder.
+	- Open Matlab with workspace is your master folder.
-	- In the command window, type: exe_hw2
+	- In the your consol, type: exe_hw2
 	- Read 20184187_DIP_hw2_Report.pdf for explanation method and analysis result.